MaterializeInc/materialize/doc/user/content/demos/business-intelligence.md

 ### BI Tool (Metabase)

-Metabase is an open source tool to create visualizations of SQL queries' results, and then group them into dashboards.
+Metabase is an open-source tool to create visualizations of SQL queries' results, and then group them into dashboards.
 For instance, teams might use Metabase to monitor purchasing geographic purchasing patterns from their stores.